-As the Hurricane Harvey recovery process continues, federal officials offer the following advice for people returning to their homes:
+As the recovery process for Hurricanes Maria, Harvey and Irma continues, federal officials offer the following advice:

 Apply for disaster assistance.
 The quickest way to apply for federal disaster assistance is online through DisasterAssistance.gov.
 If you don't have access to the Internet, you can apply by phone.
 Call 1-800-621-3362.